Think3D: Thinking with Space for Spatial Reasoning: Ablation Study

 \subsection{Ablation of Exploration Rounds}

 We further analyze how the number of exploration iterations affects model performance.
-As shown in Figure~\ref{fig:exploration_steps}, after RL training, \textbf{Qwen3-VL-4B-RL begins to follow the same trend as the stronger models: its accuracy steadily increases as the number of exploration turns grows.} This suggests that RL enables the model to develop deeper and more effective spatial exploration capabilities, thereby enabling a significantly more efficient utilization of Think3D.
+As shown in Figure~\ref{fig:exploration_rounds}, for models without RL training, increasing the number of interaction turns does not yield a clear performance gain.
+After RL training, Qwen3-VL-4B\textsubscript{T3RL} begins to follow the same trend as the stronger models: its accuracy steadily increases as the number of exploration turns grows, indicating improved returns from additional visual evidence.
+These results suggest that RL enables the model to learn deeper and more effective spatial exploration strategies, which supports a more reliable and efficient utilization of Think3D.